effekt-lang/effekt/README.md

 ## License

-All contents of the `kiama` directory are based on [Tony Sloane's Kiama](https://github.com/inkytonik/kiama/) and licensed under the MPL 2.0.
+All contents of the `kiama` directory are based on [Tony Sloane's Kiama](https://github.com/inkytonik/kiama/) and are licensed under the MPL 2.0.
 See [kiama/LICENSE](kiama/LICENSE) for details.
 The remainder of this project is licensed under the MIT license.
 See [LICENSE](LICENSE) for details.